INL/BlackLab/core/src/site/markdown/indexing-with-blacklab.md

 Your data is indexed and placed in a new BlackLab index in the "test-index" directory.

+NOTE: if you don't specify a glob, IndexTool will index \*.xml by default.
+You can specify a glob (like "\*.txt" or "\*" for all files) to change this.

 To delete documents from an index:

     java -cp BLACKLAB_JAR nl.inl.blacklab.tools.IndexTool delete INDEX_DIR FILTER_QUERY